What is least-privileged access?

 - Users are always verified and authenticated

-- No more internal FWs needed for segmentation.
-Lateral movement is minimized through app segmentation via a ZTNA service.
+- No more internal firewalls are needed for segmentation; lateral movement is minimized through app segmentation via a ZTNA service.

 Implementing modern least-privileged access today